akleinloog/website/content/post/my-blog-pt1/index.md

 ```bash
 hugo server
 ```
-The site will be available at http://localhost:1313.
+The site will be available at _http://localhost:1313_.
-Whenever you save your changes, Hugo will pick up on it and automatically refresh it, providing for a pleasant live-editing experience.
+Whenever you save your changes, Hugo will react and automatically refresh the website, providing a very pleasant live-editing experience.

 ## Get ready to publish